Thyroid Function Test

 Complications can arise if an overactive thyroid is left untreated.
 Such complications can include eye problems, including dryness, swelling, or deteriorated vision, weight gain, depression, and complications during pregnancy.

-If you are experiencing any of the symptoms listed above, it’s important to speak to your doctor first.
+If you are experiencing any of the symptoms listed above, it’s essential to consult your doctor first.
 The symptoms may be an indication of another underlying health condition, so it’s best to seek an assessment from your doctor in order to rule out other possible causes.

 The symptoms alone are not enough to diagnose a thyroid problem.
 A thyroid blood test would be required to make a proper diagnosis.